There’s been another school shooting.

 Kids today have it so much easier, but so do their parents.

-Thanks to Facebook, kids can mark themselves safe in any manner of horrific events they may find themselves in.
+And, thanks to Facebook, kids can mark themselves safe in any manner of horrific events they may find themselves in.
 I mean, how lucky can the parents today be?
 You can just check your #newsfeed for verification that your family is still whole and the bottom hasn’t dropped out of your entire fucking world.

 At least, that’s how it seems to me.
 But my oldest is still a few years from school.
 And the stigma around homeschooling is fading.
 It’s not just for survivalist groups and religious nutballs anymore.
 Any old terrified parent can homeschool these days!
 A brave new world indeed.